 OK, so what?
 Why is this a big deal?

-When you follow the microwaving directions on any food packaging, you won't really notice the rotation rate.
-That's because a microwave dinner or similar meal or snack may have a large tray or large plate you put the food on.
-When you put it in, it most likely goes to the middle or near-center of the glass turntable, so there's not a lot of change noticeable from when you put it in to the time you take it out.
+You won't notice the rotation rate when you follow the microwaving directions on any food packaging.
+That's because a microwave dinner or similar meal or snack may have a large tray or plate you put the food on.
+When you put it in, it most likely goes to the middle or near-center of the glass turntable, so there's not a lot of noticeable change from when you put it in to when you take it out.

-Seeing the rotations per minute in action for your microwave's carousel is most evident when warming up drinks in cups or mugs.
+The rotations-per-minute measurement for your microwave's carousel is most evident when warming drinks in cups or mugs.
 If someone places a mug of water or coffee right in front, between the center and edge of the turntable, it will end up in the back of the microwave after 15 or 25 seconds, harder to reach.

 - If you want the item being warmed up to return where you put it in the oven cavity, make sure your time ends in zero (10, 20, 30, 40, etc.).